ntropy-unc/CTF-Club-Constitution/constitution.md

 # CTF Club Constitution and Bylaws at The Univeristy of North Carolina at Chapel Hill

+The original source for this document can be found at: https://github.com/ntropy-unc/CTF-Club-Constitution

 ## Article 1 - Name
 **Section 1.** Title: CTF Club.